-A School Entry Form must be completed by December 15, 2016 An entry fee of \$50.00 must accompany the commitment form.
-If paying by check, the check should be made out to North American Intercollegiate Dairy Challenge.
+A School Entry Form must be completed online by the stated deadline.
+An entry fee of \$50.00 per student must accompany the entry form.
+If paying by check, the check should be made out to North American Intercollegiate Dairy Challenge and is due at time of registration.
 The North American Intercollegiate Dairy Challenge is a 501-C3 entity and therefore contributions are tax deductible as defined by tax law.